laraiyeo/laraiyeo.github.io/README.md

 - **(07/29/2025) Added comprehensive team dashboard pages to all available sports (except F1) with detailed player statistics, rankings and comparison of player stats**
 - **(07/31/2025) Added fully functional NFL tracker with complete standings structure (AFC/NFC conferences), live streaming integration, and position-specific player statistics**
 - (08/01/2025) Added gamelog feature for players which lets you check any players log for the current season
+- (08/02/2025) Added clipboard function to game logs that allows you to copy any game log card

 ---